 Compost Tea Brewers

 I am selling two excellent 5 gallon brewers:

 I started using the KIS compost tea brewer in 2005, since it was (and still is) highly regarded in the world of compost tea and endorsed by Elaine Ingham of the Soil Food Web.
 Details on the extended life brewer can be found on the KIS website at www.simplici-tea.com.
 Note that my price is a bit higher because of currency exchange rates and the cost of transport and customs.
 This set consists of the air pump, plastic tubing and air bubbling component, one KIS compost tea brew kit, and instructions in a green plastic 5-gal bucket.
 The pump is guaranteed for 10,000 hours which translates into over 400 brews, so the price is worth it for those who know they will be brewing fairly often over many years.Info/Buy

-A basic compost tea brewer, the Mini-Microbulator is a low cost alternative to the machine above.
-Designed by Tim Wilson at Microbe Organics and made under license by Keep It Simple (KIS), it is "ugly but cheap" (their words!) yet produces good quality tea.
+A basic compost tea brewer, the Mini-Microbulator is a low-cost alternative to the machine listed above.
+Designed by Tim Wilson at Microbe Organics and made under license by Keep It Simple (KIS), it also produces good quality tea.
 Instead of bubbling air through the water from the bottom of the pail, its unique design circulates and cascades the aerated liquid, much like a small fountain.
 The whole assembly is extremely easy to set up, take apart, and clean.
 It can be shipped with or without a pail.
 The powerful pump will last for many seasons of home garden use.Info/Buy

 Each KIS brew kit contains one mesh bag of compost and one plastic bag of microbe foods.